mandiant/PwnAuth/README.md

 3. Configure your SSL certificates and NGINX.
 I have provided a sample NGINX configuration in `nginx/oauth.conf`
 4. Run `setup.sh` as root.
 This will build the docker services for the OAuth application as well as setup an initial Django administrator for you to use the application with.
 5. Login to the app.
 Navigate to `/auth/login` in your browser to login to the application with the account you just created.

+For more first use instructions see [the wiki](https://github.com/fireeye/PwnAuth/wiki)
 ## Modules

 PwnAuth is designed to be modular.
 A new Identity Provider can easily be supported by developing the necessary database models and views to interact with the Resource Server.